MarcvdSluys/SolarEnergy/README.md

 ## Installation ##

 This package can be installed using `pip install solarenergy`.
-This should automatically install the dependency packages `sys`, `datetime`, `pytz`, `numpy` and `soltrack` if they haven't been installed already.
+This should automatically install the dependency packages `pytz`, `numpy` and `soltrack` if they haven't been installed already.
 If you are installing by hand, ensure that these packages are installed as well.

 ## Example use ##